 When managers step away in this way, all the problems mentioned previously: Political Environment, Blame Culture, Horizontal Line interference, Slow Decision Making, Individual Goals Mess, and New Hirings Interference will disappear, or at least that is the objective.

-Managers new role will be removing the Organisational Impediments.
+The managers new role will be removing the Organisational Impediments.
 Having several managers caring about the organisation and helping the organisation to become leaner and faster is quite nice.

-I still believe this is not the optimal solution, but I believe it can be a great intermediate approach for companies to reach the level of the “startup” set up that I presented here.
+I still believe this is not the optimal solution, but I believe it can be a great intermediate approach for companies to reach the level of the “startup” setup that I presented here.

 If you´d like to seek consultation on the best approach, strategy, or solution for your company, feel free to contact me.